Browse by Region

 Katanga case suspended due to appeal

-On 16 January, the Appeals Chamber suspended the trial of Germain Katanga in order to decide on a defense appeal against a TC II decision to consider a change to his al¬leged criminal responsibility.
-Trial judges may re-characterise Katanga’s alleged responsibility to contributing to war crimes and crimes against humanity by a group acting with a common purpose.
-The Prosecutor had charged Katanga with committing the crimes indirectly (using others to carry out the crimes).
+On 16 January 2013, the Appeals Chamber suspended the Katanga trial in order to decide on a defense appeal against a TC II decision to consider a change to his alleged criminal responsibility.

 On 18 December 2012, Ngudjolo Chui—who the prosecution alleged was the leader of a Lendu militia group active in the Ituri region of eastern DRC—was found not guilty the charges brought against him.
 Judges stated that the prosecutor had failed to present sufficient evidence to prove beyond all reasonable doubt that Ngudjolo Chui was responsible for the commission of the alleged crimes during the attack on Bogoro village.
 This was on the basis of insufficient evidence having been presented by the prosecution that Ngudjolo Chui was the commander of Lendu combatants during the attack and due to certain key witnesses being found not to be credible.
 The Judges emphasized, however, that their decision did not mean that no crimes were committed in Bogoro or that the people of the community had not suffered in the attack.